docrostov/loatherContest/README.md

 ========

-This contest is sponsored and officially run by the Ascension Speed Society.
+In case this was not clear in the flowery introduction, this contest is sponsored and officially run by the Ascension Speed Society.
 [Join us on discord](https://discord.gg/tbUCRT5) for the kinds of speed ascension tips and tricks you may need to beat Robo-Kenny and earn yourself a sparkly new IOTM!